HOW SSVP OMAHA SERVES:

 |

-MEALS FOR THE HOMELESSEach weekday at our Holy Family Center, dedicated volunteers prepare 250 or more sack lunches for neighbors experiencing hunger in downtown Omaha.
+MEALS FOR THE HOMELESS & STRUGGLING NEIGHBORSEach weekday at our Holy Family Center, dedicated volunteers prepare 250 or more sack lunches for neighbors experiencing hunger in downtown Omaha.
 These meals are distributed at Holy Family and at nearby low-income housing communities, helping ensure access to nourishment for those in need.
-For many of our neighbors, this lunch is the only substantial meal they receive that day.
+For many of our neighbors, this lunch may be the only substantial meal they receive that day.
 Click HERE for a list of material donations needed for our Sack Lunch Program.

 |